AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/models/bart_only_coref/README.md

         --eval_steps=3000  \
         --warmup_steps=8000
 ```
-where `SCRIPTS_PATH` is the path of the script to execute a executable in the GPU cluster.
+where `SCRIPTS_PATH` is the path of the script to run a executable in the GPU cluster.
 As an example, in my case it would be `SCRIPTS_PATH="/rmt/dialogue2/interns/alejandro/scripts/"`.

 These are just some examples.
 For more detailed information visit the folder [`scripts`](https://github.com/AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/tree/main/models/bart_only_coref/scripts).